bnmnetp/DS120/README.md

 ## Schedule

+### Feb 6

+* Topics
+    * We will work on developing some summary information on the Nutrition Spreadsheet
+    * Key Excel Functions from today:
+       * sum
+       * average
+       * max
+       * match
+       * index
+       * sumif
+       * countif

+* Assignment
+   * For Wednesday develop a simple expense tracking spreadsheet with the following columns
+      * date
+      * purchaser (name of the person that bought the item)
+      * category (grocery, toiletry, lawn&garden, etc)
+      * item
+      * cost
+      * store (where you purchased it)

+      * Add 15 - 20 rows of data and then create a summary of the total cost and average cost of all items.
+Use the SUMIF function to calculate The total for each category, and the  SUMIF and COUNTIF functions to calculate the average for items purchased in a particular store.

+    * For Wednesday, read chapter 1 in Data Smart

 ### Feb 3

 * Topics
     * Discussion of the readings
     * Find an interesting "data story" -- What kind of story is it (see the 10 kinds of stories article)
     * Analyze the "data story" carefully - does it meet the criteria for objectivity? honesty?

     * Starting in on Excel

 * Assignment